Coming up next, our final news roundup and information overload hour.

 I mean, you're laying it out, Sean, as always.

-I I think perseverance is probably one of the greatest traits of a true American that we go through good times, we go through bad times, but real patriotic people, real people that believe in the right to pursue happiness and inalienable right, they persevere.
+I think perseverance is probably one of the greatest traits of a true American, that we go through good times or go through bad times, but real patriotic people, real people that believe in the right to pursue happiness and inalienable right, they persevere.

-The reason I got behind this song Free Man with Angie Opero is because that's exactly what he what this man has done.
+And the reason I got behind this song, Free Man with Angie Opero, is because that's exactly what this man has done.

 It's important.

-You know, sometimes it's the it's the guys you never heard about that have the most talent.
+You know, sometimes it's the guys you never heard about that have the most talent.

-The real talent though is guys like Angie Opero, just a guy on a guitar and a piece of paper saying things that millions of people resonate with.
+The real talent, though, is guys like Angie Apero, just a guy on a guitar and a piece of paper saying things that millions of people resonate with.

 I forgot his name off the top of my head.

-Yeah, and I uh by the way, I followed up a few times with him and and checked in on what new music he's putting out.
+Yeah, and by the way, I followed up a few times with him and checked in on what new music he's putting out.

-Uh he seemed to be trashing some of the very people that were drawn to his music, which didn't make a whole lot of sense to me, and you know, seems to be rejecting him understanding that too.
+He seemed to be trashing some of the very people that were drawn to his music, which didn't make a whole lot of sense to me and seems to be rejecting, understanding that too.

-I think it could be a huge success, and I think it could touch a lot of people's hearts with his message.
+And I think he could touch a lot of people's hearts with his message.

 That's his choice.